mcompscis/recipeApp/README.md

 # cs348

+[//]: # 'This read me is written in Markdown read with interpreter for best results '

 Recipefy Web App

 The app directory in this code repository contains all the main frontend and backend code.